timescale/docs/cloud/migrate-to-cloud/hypershift.md

 the migration.
 Hypertables must have a unique column labelled `time`.

 Hypershift uses a YAML configuration file to determine how to set up your new Timescale database.
-You can create your own file, or use our example file as a starting point.
+You can create your own file, or use the example file as a starting point.
 You need these details to complete your configuration file:

 *   The schema you want to use